 The Title IX Coordinator is the IWU administrator who oversees IWU's compliance with Title IX.
 The Title IX Coordinator is responsible for administrative response to reports and Formal Complaints of Sexual Harassment.
 The Title IX Coordinator is available to discuss the resolution processes, coordinate Supportive Measures, explain IWU policies and procedures, and provide education on relevant issues.
 The Title IX Coordinator may designate one or more Deputy Title IX Coordinators to facilitate these responsibilities.

 Any member of the IWU community may contact the Title IX Coordinator with questions.
 Title IX Coordinator and Deputy Title IX Coordinators contact information is as follows:

-Shelley Isler

-Assistant Director of Risk Management & Interim Title IX Coordinator (765) 677-2175
+Shelley Isler Title IX Coordinator (765) 677-2175 shelley.isler@indwes.edu

-shelley.isler@indwes.edu